dos-group/gardening-adventure/ReadMe.md

 * The above command downloads the base image of raspbian STRETCH.
 This base image can be modified as per the needs by changing the base iamge url in the file `build-raspbian`.
 * Further, the command creates two installation scripts under the root user as part of each image(gateway/node).
 * Root user is created with the password `raspberry`.
 This can also be modified in the file `build-batman-node.sh`
+* The image created, has only limited firmwares installed that are necessary for the project(`brcm` for wlan interface).
+Other firmwares could be installed from [here](https://github.com/RPi-Distro/firmware-nonfree).
+They should be copied at the time of image creation.
+Refer the script `build-batman-node.sh`.

 # Installation & Setup